German Cup: Heiko Scholz on how to win in East and West Germany | DW | 06.08.2021

 Scholz went on to play for Werder Bremen, Fortuna Köln and Wattenscheid before returning to Lok Leipzig as coach between 2013 and 2018.
 He's currently on the coaching staff back at Dynamo Dresden, who were promoted back to Bundesliga 2 last season.

-Dresden face Paderborn in the cup on Friday night.
-Then, on Saturday, Scholz will watch his two former clubs in Leipzig.
+Dresden edged past Paderborn in the cup on Friday night. before, on Saturday, Scholz watched his two former clubs in Leipzig.
+The straightforward Leverkusen win was exactly what Scholz predicted, but really he couldn't lose in that one.

-"I hate to say it but, unless Leverkusen completely underestimate them, I don't think Lok have a chance," he admits.
-"They should just enjoy being in the cup and make a nice event out of it with as many fans as possible.
-Play aggressively and offensively and show that it's possible to play nice football in the regional leagues, too."